-A trip down to some of nature’s best swimming pools is yet another highlight, the hardest part is picking which one to swim in.
-Whilst there are many you can find along the rocky back beaches, here are two winners:
+A trip down to some of the Mornington Peninsula’s swimming holes is yet another highlight, the hardest part is picking which one to swim in.
+Whilst there are many rock pools to be found along the rocky back beaches, here are two winners:

-Forget about the participation award, these rock pools definitely take home the trophy for the Mornington Peninsula’s best looking pools.
-I don’t know how geography works, but I have a good feeling that it’s working damn well here.
+Cape Schanck definitely takes home the trophy for the Mornington Peninsula’s best rock pools.
+I don’t know how geology works, but I have a good feeling that it’s working damn well here.
 The big basalt cliffs and huge rocks meet with the powerful ocean to provide not only some epic places to swim, but wild coastal views.

-To get to the pools, follow the well maintained walk from Cape Schanck lighthouse, walk down the many stairs towards Pulpit Rock, scramble to the right around the point and smile at the postcard perfect pools.
+To get to the Bushrangers Bay rock pools, follow the well-maintained walk from Cape Schanck lighthouse, walk down the many stairs towards Pulpit Rock, scramble to the right around the point and smile at the postcard-perfect pools.

 There are also plenty of walks around, including a 3.6km walk to Bushrangers Bay on a path along the cliff tops, which is another winner.

-For those people that like to climb and jump off stuff, and I know there’s plenty of you out there, then this one’s for you.
+For those who like to climb and jump off stuff, and I know there’s plenty of you out there, this one’s for you.
 Park at the end of St Johns Wood Road and take an easy 1km walk to the south end of the beach and you’ll see a beautifully perched rock with a deep sky-blue pool sitting magnificently underneath it.

-There are a few options here: for the thrill seekers, you can climb up and send it from the top, with a gnarly 8m drop to the water.
-For the others for whom heights just don’t work, then you can enjoy a pleasant 2 metre jump off the rock, or just take a refreshing dip without jumping.
+There are a few options here: for the thrill-seekers, you can climb up and send it from the top, with a gnarly 8m drop to the water.
+For the others for whom heights just don’t work, you can enjoy a pleasant 2m jump off the rock, or just take a refreshing dip without jumping.

-Although this pool is deep and heavenly to play around in, only go here at low tide, as high tide with cover the pool making it dangerous to jump in.
+Although Blairgowrie Rock Pools are deep and heavenly to play around in, only go here at low tide, as high tide will cover the pool and make it dangerous to jump in.
 Take caution and enjoy this beautiful area safely!

 Some key prerequisites for any amazing walk include beautiful views, clean air, native wildlife and a whiz-bang attitude.
 We can almost guarantee that the following walks will tick the box for at least three of those criteria.